Discover

 CANADIAN NATIONAL TOWER

-Built between 1973 and 1976, this 553.3 metre tower was the highest in the world for 31 years.
+Built between 1973 and 1976, this 553.3 meter tower was the highest in the world for 31 years.
 Constructed by the Canadian television company, CBC, it has various panoramic platforms for viewing the city and Lake Ontario from above.
 As well as admiring the view, you can eat in the highest revolving restaurant in the world.

 ROGERS CENTRE